 - How to Use Toning Shampoo-Conditioner

-Brassy undertones are not a tribulation exclusively assigned to blondes, though, despite what many may think.
-It may be the most noticeable on blondes (natural or otherwise), but redheads certainly deal with brassiness, as do brunettes of all shades.
+Brassy undertones are not a blonde-exclusive tribulation, though, despite what many may think.
+Sure, it may be the most noticeable on blondes (natural or otherwise).
+But redheads certainly deal with brassiness, as do brunettes of all shades.

 With continuous hair regrowth, toning for me is a must.
 Toning is a final step that is needed to brighten your color-treated hair and banish the unwanted tones.
-Many name brand toners are mixed with various chemicals to help you achieve the result you like, but they can be damaging to your hair, not to mention your pocket.
+Many name brands mix their toners with various chemicals to help you achieve the result you like, but they can be damaging to your hair, not to mention your pocket.

 Luckily, there is an inexpensive safe, non-damaging, method you can use and create at home that will get you a result you are happy with!
 This is our DIY Different Hair Color Toner.